Royalj25/HobbyRecommender/SampleOutput.md

 Are you interested in finding a new hobby?

-"Y / N"

-Enter Customer Age:

-"Y / N"

-Enter Customer Street Address:

-"Y / N"

-Enter Customer City:

-"Y / N"

-Enter Customer State:

-"Y / N"

-Enter Customer Zip Code:

-"Y / N"

-Enter Customer Phone Number:

-"Y / N"

-The Assigned User String is 59006HMLE1234elmstreetCLE02000-4600
+"YeS"

+Do you prefer indoor hobbies?

+"nO"

+Do you like physical exercise?

+"no"

+Do you enjoy being close to nature?

+"NO"

+Do you enjoy thrilling activities?

+"YES"

+My Hobby Recommendation: Go-Karting

+Thank you for using the Hobby Recommender!

 ---

 ## Notes

-- The program transforms each piece of input using a combination of **letter selection, numeric operations, and string formatting**.
-- Spaces are removed and certain letters (`O`, `o`, `I`, `i`) are excluded to create a **unique identifier string**.
+- The program .
+- The responses are written with different cases (uppercase and lowercase) to illustrate the case insensitivity.
-- All other inputs will generate a similar string, following the same rules.
+- All other inputs will generate a similar conversation, following the same guide.
+- The program is not set up to deal with invalid inputs